The Importance of Play: Having Fun Must Be Taken Seriously

 “Interventions that provide children with greater opportunities for play make them more creative,” Bateson says.
 “Conversely, fears about safety and the pressures of school curricula are reducing opportunities for free play.
 These trends are associated with a decline in the ability to come up with new ideas.”

 Gray concurs.
 He points out how US scores on the Torrance Tests of Creative Thinking have declined since the 1980s as teaching has become more prescriptive and play time has declined.
 And decline it has.
 As Gray recounts, sociologists at the University of Michigan assessed how US children spent their time in 1981 and in 1997.
 In both years, they asked a large, representative sample of parents to keep records of their children’s activities on days chosen randomly by the researchers.
 They found that children not only played less in 1997 than in 1981 but also had less free time for all self-chosen activities.
-For six- to eight-year-olds, the study identified a 25 percent decrease in time spent playing over the 16-year period.
+For 6- to 8-year-olds, the study identified a 25 percent decrease in time spent playing over the 16-year period.

 These changes are costing us.
 In his latest book, Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life (2013), Gray describes “what I think is the most dramatic effect of the play deficit: the increase in childhood depression, anxiety and self-control…over the past half-century”.
-The Boston College scholar also warns that “helicopter parenting,” over-supervised play and too much testing in school have the potential to create a “world full of narcissists…a sad world indeed.”
+The Boston College scholar also warns that “helicopter parenting,” over-supervised play and too much testing in school have the potential to create a “world full of narcissists … a sad world indeed.”